 - Room for Room Service Manager: For administrative purposes, some hotels allocate small room for room service manager for conducting interview, scheduling, taking action, discussing with clients etc.

 - Waiting Room: There is server’s waiting area for relaxation.
 Between each order, servers are allowed to take rest and smoke here.
-But he should be always ready for next order and that’s why should not go to staffs cafeteria or have a sleep or engaged in other tasks.
+But he should always be ready for next order and that’s why should not go to staffs cafeteria or have a sleep or engaged in other tasks.
 This room is equipped with chair, bench, table and cloths rack.

-- Storage Area: As the name suggests, in this storage area, items like linen, fuel and other essential room service equipments are stored.
+- Storage Area: As the name suggests, in this storage area, items like linen, fuel and other essential room service equipment are stored.
 Also there may be a refrigerator for storing butter or flowers.
 Complementary fruit baskets or other gifts for customers are also kept here.

 - Dispense Bar: As we discussed earlier this bar is used to provide beverage items to guest and only bartenders are allowed here.

 (8) Preparation for Room Service:

 For smooth room service operation, a room service manager or F & B director should have pre plan about staffs, equipment and inventory.
 For a small hotel property, 10 to 15 specialized room service staff may be enough but a big hotel which runs a big room service department will need more staffs.
 In order to be able to provide perfect room service, it is mandatory that each staff of that department has a good knowledge about menu.
 Unable to answer guest questions about any item will ultimately hamper hotel’s image.
 Here are some points that a room service staff should consider for better service:

 - Well informed about menu items, day special etc.